 - Choking.
 A young child can choke easily and quickly on a small toy or food when someone is not watching.

 - Allergic reaction.
-Even if you provide very clear guidelines on any allergies your child may have, an inexperienced or neglectful worker may not take proper precautions.
+Even when you provide very clear guidelines on any allergies your child may have, an inexperienced or negligent worker may not take proper precautions.
 If an allergic reaction is not treated properly and immediately, it can be life-threatening.

 - Motor vehicle accident.
 Some daycare facilities offer field trips, and accidents can and do happen if bus drivers are not properly vetted.